minsik-ai/minsik-ai.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm a Machine Learning Engineer from Amazon.
-In addition, I perform independent NLP research with large language models.
 My areas of interest are representation learning, dialogue research and text generation.